 Similar to efficacy results, timing for onset of AEs also supports a relatively fast CBD treatment effect.
 More than 60% of patients receiving CBD reported AEs within 2 weeks of starting treatment.
 Most patients who experienced diarrhea, decreased appetite, and somnolence (the most frequently reported AEs with CBD) had the first incidence during the titration period.
-The slope of time to first event graphs was steeper for CBD50 than for CBD25, suggesting a dose-dependent increase in the incidence of AEs.
 Most common AEs—diarrhea, decreased appetite, and somnolence—typically resolved during the trial (>68% of cases) and often within 4 weeks (>40% of cases).
 Early onset and resolution of AEs suggest that some AEs occurred early when patients were adapting to treatment and resolved as patients became habituated.
 Additionally, it is possible that because the AEs that occurred in most patients (88%) were of mild or moderate severity,19 they were less likely to be reported later during the trial.